plutus-community/docs/docs/Example Pioneer Projects/Cardano_Plutus_NFT_Creator.md

 v="$amt $pid.$tnHex"
 ```

-Inserts metadata for the NFT:
+Insert the metadata for the NFT [CIP-25](https://cips.cardano.org/cips/cip25/) into proper json format:

 ```
 #generate metadata for NFT